sxzz/obug/README.md

 > [!NOTE]
 > obug v1 retains most of the compatibility with [debug](https://github.com/debug-js/debug), but drops support for older browsers and Node.js, making it a drop-in replacement.
 >
-> The upcoming v2 refactors some API imports and usage for better support of ESM and TypeScript, easier customization, and an even smaller package size.
+> obug v2 refactors some API imports and usage for better support of ESM and TypeScript, easier customization, and an even smaller package size.

 ## Key Differences from `debug`

 - ✨ Minimal footprint
+  - 7.7 kB package size
+  - 1.4 KB minified + gzipped for browsers
 - 📦 Zero dependencies
 - 📝 Full TypeScript support
 - 🚀 Native ESM compatibility